masonicGIT/21-Flask-Boilerplate/README.md

 ```
 localhost:5000
 ```
-else if ssh'ing into your 21 BC:
+If ssh'ing into your 21 BC, Install unzip:
-  1. Install unzip:
 ```
 $ sudo apt-get install unzip
 ```
-  2. Download [ngrok](https://ngrok.com) on your Bitcoin Computer, then:
+ Download [ngrok](https://ngrok.com) on your Bitcoin Computer, then:
 ```
 $ unzip /path/to/ngrok.zip
 ```